MagePsycho/magento2-media-downloader-bash-script/README.md

 # Magento 2 Media Downloader

-This is a bash script to quickly download the catalog images for your Magento 2 development from LIVE or STAGING server.
+This is a bash script to quickly download the catalog images for your Magento 2 development from a LIVE or STAGING server.

+**When to use this script?**
+* If you don't have enough space to download the entire media folder
+* If the entire media folder is huge to download *(time-consuming)*
+* If you are just concerned with certain category pages for development *(no need to download the entire media folder)*
+* If you are just concerned with certain product pages for development *(no need to download the entire media folder)*

+Moreover, the bash script works out of the box for any `*nix` system.
+Just copy the script and start downloading the required media files for quick development.

 ## INSTALL
 You can simply download the script file and give the executable permission.